SSO - OpenID Connect#

 • age

-The ID token claims can be configured on the identity provider side.
+These claims can be configured on the IdP side.

-• Do not synchronize - attributes are not synchronized.
+• Do not synchronize - Attributes are not updated.

-• Synchronize on each login - attributes are synchronized on each user authentication.
+• Synchronize on each login - Attributes are updated with every login.

 Security#

-In the OAuth2 nomenclature, the Bacularis OpenID Connect client is a confidencial client.
-This means that Bacularis is able to securely authenticate to the authorization server and to keep the registered client secrets in a safe way.
+In OAuth2 terms, Bacularis is a confidential client.
+This means it can securely authenticate with the authorization server and safely store client secrets.

-All confidential OAuth2 data is stored on the application backend side.
-End users do not have access to this data and it is not loaded to the web browser during all the OAuth2 authorization flow.
+All sensitive OAuth2 data is stored on the application backend.
+End users have no access to this data, and it is never loaded into the browser during the OAuth2 flow.

-Even though Bacularis is not the OAuth2 public client, it supports PKCE (Proof Key for Code Exchange) security extension for OAuth2 because this is a good security practice.
-This adds an extra layer of security to the authorization process.
+Although Bacularis is not a public OAuth2 client, it supports the PKCE (Proof Key for Code Exchange) extension.
+This adds an extra layer of security to the authorization process and is considered best practice.

 Single Sign-On#